destinydriven/cakephp-highcharts/README.markdown

 	[your app root]/high_charts/high_charts_demo

 Be sure to first check out the Minimalist Demo for tips on how to quickly set up HighCharts Plugin in your own projects.
+The Minimalist Demos also demonstrate theme usage where you can add predefined customizations to your charts by simply specifying the key:
+        'chartTheme' => 'dark-blue'  // other options are 'skies', 'grid', 'gray', 'dark-green' in your $params array on your setChartParams() call.

 The other examples provide tons of customization options which you may not want to bother with initially.

-This would simply include adding the HighCharts component and helper to your controller.
+Implementing HighCharts to your app would simply include adding the HighCharts component and helper to your controller.
 (See examples for more details)

 	public $components = array('HighCharts.HighCharts');
 	public $helpers = array('HighCharts.HighCharts');